GramGra07/WHS-FTC-Code_Training_Module/README.md

 # WHS-FTC-GramGra07-Code_Training_Mod
 ## Created by Graden FTC Team 10448 Mach 5
 ### To help everyone that wants to understand the coding process and language involved in FTC programming and Java
+## Note: I will continue improving this repository for as long as I can

 Github Repo located [here][repo]